Attach an independent EIP to a pod

 2. Create and associate an EIP with a pod by using annotations.

-You can use annotations in a pod's manifest to create an EIP and associate it with that pod.
-For more information, see EIP-related limits.
+Use pod manifest annotations to create an EIP and associate it with the pod.
+See EIP-related limits.

 Automatically assign an EIP

-Add the following annotations to automatically assign an EIP to a pod and specify the EIP bandwidth.
+Add these annotations to automatically assign an EIP and specify bandwidth:

 apiVersion: apps/v1